Current as of October 2020 | Download print version (in PDF)

 f) Coordinating government engagement with the NGO sector;

 g) Coordinating government engagement with other stakeholders to establish a reliable database and information system on the NGO sector; and

-h) In consultation with the lead Ministry and NGO umbrella organisations, preparing periodic reports on the status, contribution, and impact of the NGO sector on national development.
+h) In consultation with the lead Ministry and NGO umbrella organizations, preparing periodic reports on the status, contribution, and impact of the NGO sector on national development.

-A community-based organisation, or CBO, is an organisation “operating at a subcounty level and below, whose objective is to promote and advance the well-being of the members of the community” (NGO Act Section 3).
+A community-based organization, or CBO, is an organization “operating at a sub-county level and below, whose objective is to promote and advance the well-being of the members of the community” (NGO Act Section 3).
 CBOs typically are formed to accomplish one specific purpose: examples include forming groups to work collectively on members’ farms or to support funeral ceremony preparations.
 A few groups take a wider community development role.
 CBOs are relatively small (usually involving 10-20 households).